 Never joined a fraternity in college but always wanted to??
 Now is the chance to join Men's Fraternity!!
 Men's Fraternity provides men with an encouraging process that teaches them how to live lives of authentic manhood as modeled by Jesus Christ and directed by the Word of God.
 Men's Fraternity is designed to help men come together and strengthen each other through weekly sessions that combine Biblical teaching and small group interaction.
 A captivating journey composed of 24 sessions, this series helps men understand their masculine identity and shows them how to make the pursuit of authentic manhood a lifelong priority that is incorporated into the fabric of their everyday lives.
-This fraternity of faith will meet on Wednesday evenings from 6:30-7:30 PM in Conference Room A beginning August 2.
-Facilitated by Scott Stanfill.
-Cost for the materials is $20.
+This fraternity of faith meets on Wednesday evenings from 6:30-7:30 PM in Conference Room A. Facilitated by Scott Stanfill.

 Classes range from exploring Christ to Christ Centered on the Discipleship Pathway continuum.
 Some classes cover all stages while others are more specifically targeted.
 Click the link below to learn more about specific classes.

 We gather at 10:30 AM on Tuesday mornings in Conference Room A for a time of fellowship and Bible Study.
 We typically do 6-8 week studies so women can hop in and out of the study as needed.
 We meet until noon.
 Child care is always provided.
 Cost varies with the study but usually about $13 for a participant book.
 We often use video led studies.
 The beginning of class includes a time to review the reading or last week’s highlights.
 We have large group time for discussion and small group time where we dive into the text deeper.
 Most recently, we have used curriculum from the Promised Land series by Ray Vander Laan and several studies by Jessica Lagrone.
 This class has varied ages and stages along the Discipleship Pathway.
 All are welcome!